zacuke/vscode-waterfox-debug/README.md

   of red), the conversion between file paths and urls may not work.
 The messages from the `PathConversion` logger may contain clues how to fix your configuration.
 Have a look at the "Diagnostic Logging" section for an example how to enable this logger.
-* Sometimes when using a `launch` configuration you may get a message saying that Firefox was closed unexpectedly.
-If this happens, click "Start in Safe Mode" and then close Firefox manually and stop the VS Code debugger by clicking the stop button twice.
-  Afterwards, you should be able to launch it again.
-  This is due to [Firefox bug #336193](https://bugzilla.mozilla.org/show_bug.cgi?id=336193).
 * If you think you've found a bug in this adapter please [file a bug report](https://github.com/hbenl/vscode-firefox-debug/issues).
   It may be helpful if you create a log file (as described in the "Diagnostic Logging" section) and attach it to the bug report.

 ## Changelog

+### Version 0.7.0
+* Debugging Firefox add-ons
+* Launch mode now always creates a temporary profile: if a profile is specified in the launch configuration, it will be copied and modified to allow remote debugging
+* Launch mode now uses the developer edition of Firefox if it is found

 ### Version 0.6.5
 * bugfix for sourcemaps with embedded source files

 ### Version 0.6.4
-* fix breakpoint handling when a Firefox tab is reloaded
+* Fix breakpoint handling when a Firefox tab is reloaded
-* only send javascript-related warnings and errors from Firefox to the debug console
+* Only send javascript-related warnings and errors from Firefox to the debug console

 ### Version 0.6.3
 * Add configuration option for diagnostic logging